chloehudzik/workfront-learn.en/help/workfront-proof/benefits-of-proofing-in-workfront.md

 ---
-title: Learm the benefits of proofing
+title: Learn the benefits of proofing
 description: Learn what proofing is and the benefits of using digital proofing in [!DNL  Workfront].
 activity: use
 feature: Workfront Proof